begumcelik/Google-Play-Store-Dataset-Rating-Prediction-ML/README.md

 5. Size: Size of the app in terms of mb,gb
 6. Installs: Number of user downloads/installs for the app
 7. Type: Free or paid info
-8. Price: Price of the apps in terms of dolar
+8. Price: Price of the apps in terms of dollar
 9. Content Rating: Age group that app appeals to(Children / Mature 21+ / Adult)
 10. Genres: An app can belong to multiple genres (apart from its main category)
 11. Last Updated: The last update date of the app
 12. Current Ver: Current version number of the app
 13. Android Ver: The minimum android version required to be able to use the app

-The second source only contains information about the 100 reviews for the each individual app.
+The second source only contains information about the 100 reviews for each individual app.
 Columns of the googleplaystore_user_reviews file are listed below.

 1. App: Application Name
-2. Translated_Review:User comments (Preprocessed and translated to English)
+2. Translated_Review: User comments (Preprocessed and translated to English)
 3. Sentiment: Type of the comment (Positive/Negative/Neutral) (Preprocessed)
 4. Sentiment_Polarity: Sentiment polarity score
 5. Sentiment_Subjectivity: Sentiment subjectivity score